linode/docs/docs/guides/tools-reference/tools/check-disk-usage-on-linux-with-dust-command/index.md

 - '[ncdu](https://dev.yorhel.nl/ncdu)'
 ---

 Hard drive space on a system can fill up quickly, especially when new software is installed.
 System administrators frequently have to review disk space utilization and see what files or directories are using up the most storage.
 This can be accomplished using the Linux `du` command, but many users find it cumbersome and awkward to use.
-The open source [*dust*](https://github.com/bootandy/dust) program offers a new way of looking at disk space usage in a more intuitive and straightforward manner.
+The open-source [*dust*](https://github.com/bootandy/dust) program offers a new way of looking at disk space usage more intuitively and straightforwardly.
 This guide explains how to install and use the `dust` command on Linux and how it functions as a `du` replacement.

 ## An Introduction to dust

 Dust was developed as an alternative to the `du` command to allow users to quickly check disk usage on Linux systems.
 The name of the application is a portmanteau of "du" and Rust, the program it is written in.
 The name of the program is intentionally left uncapitalized.
 Dust can be installed by using the Homebrew or Cargo package managers.

-Dust reports on the disk utilisation and presents the results in a graphical manner.
+Dust reports on the disk utilization and graphically presents the results.
 It provides an instant overview of the file system with no further sorting or piping of commands.
-Dust emphasises the largest directories and intelligently parses the directory tree to find large subdirectories.
+Dust emphasizes the largest directories and intelligently parses the directory tree to find large subdirectories.
 This allows users to quickly determine which directories are using the most space and where these directories are located within the file hierarchy.
 Dust operates on specific directories and handles both directories and files.

-Dust's interface uses a monochromatic scale to illustrate how deep in the hierarchy a directory is and location of its parent directories.
-Darker tints correspond to base level directories near the root of the file system.
+Dust's interface uses a monochromatic scale to illustrate how deep in the hierarchy a directory is and the location of its parent directories.
+Darker tints correspond to base-level directories near the root of the file system.
 Lighter shades of grey indicate subdirectories several levels deep in the hierarchy.

 Dust has several flags and command options to organize the output and determine what entries to display.
 It examines the size of the terminal window to decide how many items to display.